kidle-dev/kidle/README.md

 Main features:

-- idle and wakeup at specified time
+[x] idle and wakeup Deployments, StatefulSets and CronJobs [-] idle and wakeup at specified time
-- shutdown after some idle time
+[-] shutdown after some idle time
-- automatic wakeup on call
+[-] automatic wakeup on call
-- fancy UI
+[-] fancy UI